 No matter what the weather, fall is an invigorating time to be riding on dirt

 Black Canyon Trail, Arizona (Leslie Kehmeier, IMBA)

 The 80 mile (128 km) Black Canyon Trail provides mountain bikers with a long range backcountry trail riding opportunity.
-This historic National Recreation Trail is of national significance, following a route used since the times of pre-historic Native American travelers and traders.
+This National Recreation Trail is significant as it follows a historic route used by Native American travelers and traders.
 This trail provides a challenging ride experience characterized by rough, unstable soils and rocks, with various trail grades and numerous elevation changes within a harsh desert climate.
 The trail meanders through the Sonoran Desert landscape, including saguaro forests and rugged canyons.

 Ouachita National Forest (USFS)

 The Womble Trail stretches over 37 miles (59 km) from Northfork Lake to the Ouachita National Recreation Trail.
 This trail is considered to be one of the best singletrack trails in this area.
 Short segments of the trail meander along the bluffs of the Ouachita River, with breathtaking views.
 Hikers and mountain bikers can combine the Roundtop Trail with the Womble and Ouachita National Recreation Trail (west of Highway 27) to form an eight-mile loop (12 km).